shirleyxueli41/Tufts_workshops/IGDH-1001_2024Feb/Hands-on session.md

    <em>A screenshot of NCBI website</em>

 ### Instructions:
-You will navigate through NCBI database to find the below information.
+Your task involves exploring the NCBI database to gather specific information:

-1. Check the Paper ["Evaluation of full-length nanopore 16S sequencing for detection of pathogens in microbial keratitis"](https://peerj.com/articles/10778/) and locate the bioproject ID from the text in paper.
+1. Check the research paper ["Evaluation of full-length nanopore 16S sequencing for detection of pathogens in microbial keratitis"](https://peerj.com/articles/10778/) .
+Your goal is to identify the associated BioProject ID within the paper.
-    * Clue: Bioproject ID is [PRJEB37709](https://www.ncbi.nlm.nih.gov/bioproject/PRJEB37709/) below section "Data Availability"
+    * Hint: Bioproject ID is [PRJEB37709](https://www.ncbi.nlm.nih.gov/bioproject/PRJEB37709/) in the "Data Availability" section of the paper.
-2. Find the answers for the following questions.
-Write down the answer on a piece or paper or using a text editor/notebook on your laptop or phone.
+2. Answer the following queries regarding the BioProject, and keep a record of your findings:
-    1. What is the link for this BioProject?
+    a.
+What is the URL for this specific BioProject?
-    2. How many samples are there in this BioProject?
+    b.
+Total number of samples included in this BioProject.
-    3. How many SRA runs are there in this BioProject?
+    c.
+Count of SRA runs associated with this BioProject.
-    4. What is the sequencing platform for SRA run [ERR4836970](https://www.ncbi.nlm.nih.gov/sra/?term=ERR4836970)
+    d.
+Determine the sequencing platform used for SRA run [ERR4836970](https://www.ncbi.nlm.nih.gov/sra/?term=ERR4836970).
 3. Repeat step 3 for the second paper: